nbulaj/proxy_fetcher/README.md

 manager.cleanup!
 ```

-Also you can set your custom User-Agent:
+Also you can set your custom User-Agent string:

 ```ruby
 ProxyFetcher.configure do |config|